 A 2011-2016 study of civilians treated with tourniquets pre-hospital showed an increased survival rate compared to those without tourniquet applied with no increased likelihood of amputation as a result of tourniquet application (17)

 If it is deemed necessary to apply a tourniquet either because the necessity of the situation dictates or because the simple measures are not sufficient; it is imperative that the tourniquet is applied appropriately.

-- Tighten the strap fully before tightening the windlass.
+Tighten the strap as much as possible before tightening the windlass.
+(21, 22)

 The time and date of the tourniquet application should be mentioned in the communication and handover.
 Any casualty who has a tourniquet applied is classed a "1 - Immediate" on any triage sieve.